 Mrs. Adelaide Chapin: Sigman Byrd’s florist of choice

-Mrs Chapin, anthophile and wife of Fred Chapin, was born in 1877 and started her floral business in 1942.
-She divided the location of her floral business between her home nursery and a stall at the Downtown Farmer’s Market.
-She had a keen eye for plants and trees, and the character they exuded, using this as the basis for her selection.
-According to Sigman, “Mrs. Chapin explained that you judge a tree’s character as you do a man’s, by his bearing, posture, and dress.”
+Mrs Chapin, anthophile and wife of Frederick St. John Chapin, was born in 1877 and started her floral business in 1942.
+She divided the location of her floral business between her home nursery (1421 W. 26th) and the Farmer’s Marke in downtown Houston.
+She had a keen eye for plants and trees and used their character as the basis for her selection.
+Mrs. Chapin explained, “you judge a tree’s character as you do a man’s, by his bearing, posture, and dress.”

-She must have been without a doubt one of the finest judges of floral character in the city of Houston at the time, as Byrd claimed the residents of River Oaks bought her magnolia trees with the same urgency as “U.S. steel.”
+According to Byrd, the residents of River Oaks bought her magnolia trees with the same urgency as “U.S. steel.”
 Additionally, as if her perspective on floral matters and seemingly lovely personality weren’t enough to warrant a mention in Byrd’s The Stroller, she was also a natural poet whose poems, “came to her like falling petals.”

 In a lovely vale secluded, where